OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ### Test the add-in

-1. Close all Office applications, including Excel.
+1. Close all Office applications, including Excel (or close the browser tab if you're using Excel on the web).

-1. Delete the Office cache by deleting the contents (all the files and subfolders) of the cache folder.
+1. Clear the Office cache.
 This is necessary to completely clear the old version of the add-in from the client application.

-    - For Windows: `%LOCALAPPDATA%\Microsoft\Office\16.0\Wef\`.

-    - For Mac: `~/Library/Containers/com.Microsoft.OsfWebHost/Data/`.

-      > [!NOTE]
-      > If that folder doesn't exist, check for the following folders and if found, delete the contents of the folder.
-      >
-      >  - `~/Library/Containers/com.microsoft.{host}/Data/Library/Caches/` where `{host}` is the Office application (e.g., `Excel`)
-      >  - `~/Library/Containers/com.microsoft.{host}/Data/Library/Application Support/Microsoft/Office/16.0/Wef/` where `{host}` is the Office application (e.g., `Excel`)
-      >  - `~/Library/Containers/com.microsoft.Office365ServiceV2/Data/Caches/com.microsoft.Office365ServiceV2/`
-      >  - `~/Library/Containers/com.microsoft.Office365ServiceV2/Data/Library/Caches/com.microsoft.Office365ServiceV2/`
+Instructions for this process are in the article [Clear the Office cache](../testing/clear-cache.md).

 1. If the local web server is already running, stop it by entering the following command in the command prompt.
 This should close the node command window.